Skip to main content

 sudo chmod -R 755 /var/www/html/wordpress

-Configure Apache for WordPress
+Step 6: Configure Apache for WordPress

-Create a new Apache configuration file:
+Create a new Apache site configuration:

 sudo nano /etc/apache2/sites-available/wordpress.conf